 I skipped a bunch of stuff.

 There have been loads of intervening treaties and conventions and negotiations, each significant and important for any full and complete version.
-But I didn't want you falling asleep.
+But I didn’t want you to fall asleep.
 So I cut some corners.
-With globalisation a fait accompli, they seem minor diversionary skirmishes on a journey to inevitable conclusions.
+With globalization a fait accompli, they seem minor diversionary skirmishes on a journey to inevitable conclusions.

 I wanted to outline a more direct route: today’s governing rules & where they came from.

 And I wanted to introduce the idea of moral rights.